 - Never take a title loan out and take the full term to pay it off.
 You will be paying so much money for it you will dislike the experience.

-- ONE POINT on that monthly interest rate means a LOT of money so always try and get that as low as possible and don’t be afraid to ask… or even demand.
+- ONE POINT on that monthly interest rate means a LOT of money so always try to get that as low as possible and don’t be afraid to ask… or even demand.
 They don’t want to lose you to their competition even if it means they make less money.